rudnitski/streaming-grocery-cursor/tasks/tasks-prd-gpt4o-voice-connection.md

   - [x] 2.5 Integrate components into `page.tsx` with minimal UI

 - [ ] 3.0 Implement backend proxy and WebRTC signaling
-  - [ ] 3.1 Create API route for WebRTC offer/answer signaling (`api/webrtc/offer.ts`)
+  - [x] 3.1 Create API route for WebRTC offer/answer signaling (`api/webrtc/offer.ts`)
-  - [ ] 3.2 Implement backend logic for relaying audio and signaling between frontend and OpenAI
+  - [ ] 3.2 Implement backend logic for relaying audio and signaling between frontend and OpenAI (in progress)
   - [ ] 3.3 Ensure API key is never exposed to the frontend

 - [ ] 4.0 Integrate with OpenAI GPT-4o realtime API via WebRTC